cap76/intro-machine-learning-2019B/docs/03-clustering.md

 <div class="figure" style="text-align: center">
 <img src="03-clustering_files/figure-html/kmeansRangeK-1.png" alt="K-means clustering of the blobs data set using a range of values of k from 1-9.
 Cluster centres indicated with a cross." width="100%" />
-<p class="caption">(\#fig:kmeansRangeK)K-means clustering of the blobs data set using a range of values of k from 1-9.
+<p class="caption">K-means clustering of the blobs data set using a range of values of k from 1-9.
 Cluster centres indicated with a cross.</p>
 </div>